 Our Learning Story

 Kelowna Secondary School is one of five Secondary Schools in the Central Okanagan School District.
-KSS is located in the central heart of the city and ourcampus borders with the Okanagan College Campus.
+KSS is located in the central heart of the city and our campus borders with the Okanagan College Campus.
 Unique in character, Kelowna Secondary School offers two distinct programs – English and French Immersion.
-The approximately 1820 students who attend Kelowna Secondary School come from both the immediate neighbourhood and beyond the school's regular catchment boundaries.
+The approximately 1840 students who attend Kelowna Secondary School come from both the immediate neighbourhood and beyond the school's regular catchment boundaries.
 As such, it is a diverse and active community of learners.

-Kelowna Secondary School has focussed on offering a wide variety of educational opportunities that appeals to our student population.
-Because of our diversity of programs and support networks that we have available for our students at Kelowna Secondary School, we had a very successful 2016 Eligible Grade 12 Graduation rate of 98%.
+Kelowna Secondary School has focused on offering a wide variety of educational opportunities that appeals to our student population.
+Because of our diversity of programs and support networks that we have available for our students at Kelowna Secondary School, we had a very successful 2019 Eligible Grade 12 Graduation rate of 99%.

 Kelowna Secondary School's staff are caring, dedicated professionals who understand that their primary role is to support students.
 For our students who need extra support academically or socially and emotionally, we have a strong learning centre and learning assistance room with support over the lunch hours.
 We continue to run our test and work completion sessions and a Homework Club afterschool to support our struggling learners.
 Again, this year, we also continued to support our students with a mental health clinician who sees our students on a weekly basis.

 We also have a very strong Athletics program at Kelowna Secondary School.
 This strong commitment to athletics has led to very strong teams, with many making it to the Valleys and Provincial Championships.
-This year was particular successful as the Senior Girls Field Hockey, Senior Boys' Volleyball and the Junior Girls' Basketball team won Silver Medals at the BC Provincial Championships.
-The Boys Curling team won Gold Medals and the Girls' Curling team one Bronze medals at the BC Provincial Championships.
+This year was particular successful as the Senior Girls Volleyball Team, the Girls Curling team and the Junior Boys Football team won the British Columbia Provincial Championship title.
+The Junior Girls Basketball Team and Senior Boys Basketball team were Provincial Silver medalists.

 At Kelowna Secondary, our leadership class and our Global Awareness Club worked with our school community to create awareness and fundraise for many local and global initiatives.
-The Global Awareness Club ran for the first time at Kelowna Secondary School a 'We for She" conference.
-This student led conference invited 50 students from each of the 5 high school to focus on gender equity issues.
 Our Interact club will once again be hosting an AP/Honours banquet to support a variety of programs.
 Our Student Wellness Club also participate in an inquiry project around anxiety and mental health.
 The group of students worked on bringing awareness to anxiety and other mental health concerns.
 Our school has also trained several of our leadership students in the "Beyond the Hurt" program.
 This student led program focusses on Bullying and Harassment Prevention at Kelowna Secondary School.

 Secondary School has a well-established Parent Advisory Council that meets